-A few decades ago Bolosse was a place for Haiti's wealthy families; however, due to political unrest, failing governments and fatherless families this beautiful hill on the sea became a place of despair, misery, and one the poorest places in Port-au-Prince.
-The youth, turned to violence, sex and drugs in search of finding a sense of purpose and gangsters ran the place.
+A few decades ago Bolosse was a place for Haiti's wealthy families; however, due to political unrest, failing governments, and fatherless families, this beautiful hill on the sea became a place of despair, misery, and one of the poorest places in Port-au-Prince.
+The youth turned to violence, sex, and drugs in search of finding a sense of purpose and gangsters ran the place.

 2013 HTC graduate Jackson was one of those gangsters.

 I began life as a quiet and respectful boy, but growing up my mom and dad practiced Voodoo and when our mother left us things began to go very bad for me.
 I became the leader of a gang.
 It brought me pleasure to start fights with the police and other gangs, and I felt powerful when it was one of my gang members who shot or killed someone.
 My community forced me to leave because I became so dangerous.